wildkurt/solitaire/ProjectDocumentation/README.txt

 4. Need to pass a game configuration to Advance.
 File or pipe?
     a.
 Advance automatically makes a file for check, so piping to Advance would be fine.
     b.
 Advance will make a file for Winnable to read.

+ I was thinking about when searching for valid moves, what happens if a series of valid moves ends, and the algorithm ends up going back more than one move.
+I was thinking I could get away with using the file to keep track of the game configuration, but it gets over written and there is no way to roll back to a previous configuration.
+I am thinking that what I can do is have the function make a copy of the game configuration and pass that on to the next recursive call for valid moves.
+That way, if a path ends up not being winnable, then the algorithm still can pass along the configuration it had before the unwinnable path was discovered, This will also preserve the original game configuration.
+  I don't see in the specification document a requirement to print out the configuration once a winning sequence is found, but I could have a test where the original configuration is appended by the sequence of winning moves to confirm the algorithm is valid.